youliangtan/pcl_indoorPlaneSegmentation/README.md

 This PCL perception tool is used to identify target plane for a semi autonomous painting robot.
 Potential planes within working distance will be identified, then further classifided to their type.
 The pointcloud will then be stored in a vector of struct for further used.
 A visualizer is used to visualized the segmentation result.

+** For robot motion waypoint generation,  please refer to the `ros service package` below.

 ### Example 1
 ![alt text](/documentation/example1.png?)